 - Age – People usually develop the disease around age 60 or older, while young adults rarely get diagnosed; typically, the disease begins later in life and the risk increases with age.

 - Heredity – If you have a relative with Parkinson’s disease, the risk increases for the chance that you will also develop the disease; however, the risks are still small unless you have multiple relatives with the disease.

 - Gender – Typically, men have a higher risk of developing Parkinson’s disease than women.

 There are more than 10 million people living worldwide with this disease.
 With little being known about Parkinson’s disease, there’s no “one way” to diagnose it.
 However, there are many symptoms the doctor can spot and there are certain diagnostic tests that can be done to determine if someone has the disease.

 Often, it's the family physician who first makes the diagnosis.
 Then that patient may seek an additional opinion from a neurologist or Neurosurgeon with experience in assessing Parkinson’s disease.
 Once someone is diagnosed with Parkinson’s disease, they will go through a treatment plan that is specifically based on his or her symptoms since there is no standard treatment of care for the disease.

 Treatments range from taking specific medications to having surgical therapy.
 Other treatments may require lifestyle modifications, such as getting more rest, eating healthier and exercising more often.

-While many medications are available to treat the disease’s symptoms, there is no reverse effects on the disease itself.
-People living with Parkinson’s disease typically take a variety of medication, which are all different according to that specific person’s needs.
+While many medications are available to treat the disease’s symptoms, there are no reverse effects on the disease itself.
+People living with Parkinson’s disease typically take a variety of medications, which are all different according to that specific person’s needs.